LostBeard/SpawnDev.BlazorJS/README.md

 void AttachEventHandlersExample()
 {
     using var window = JS.Get<Window>("window");
-    // If this is the first time Window_OnStorage has been attached to an event a .Net reference is automcatially created and held for future use and removal window.OnStorage += Window_OnStorage;
+    // If this is the first time Window_OnStorage has been attached to an event a .Net reference is automatically created and held for future use and removal window.OnStorage += Window_OnStorage;
     // the window JSObject reference can safely be disposed as the .Net reference is attached to Window_OnStorage internally }
 void DetachEventHandlersExample()
 {
     using var window = JS.Get<Window>("window");
-    // If this is the last reference of Window_OnStorage being removed then the .Net reference will automcatically be disposed.
+    // If this is the last reference of Window_OnStorage being removed then the .Net reference will automatically be disposed.
     // IMPORTANT - detaching is important for preventing resource leaks. .Net references are only released when the reference count reaches zero (same number of -= as += used) window.OnStorage -= Window_OnStorage;
 }